 HOW TO WIRE STRAWFLOWERS

-- My 'Florist Wire' bundles include at least 100 wires in the perfect size and weight for wiring Strawflowers.
+- These wire bundles include at least 100 wires in the perfect size and weight for wiring small to medium sized Strawflowers.